Why Order Prostate Tests Online?

 - Frequent stiffness or pain in the lower back, hips, pelvis or upper thighs

-Men with no symptoms should have routine PSA levels testing done once a year.
-For the average man, PSA prostate screening should begin at age 50, when a man's chances of developing prostate cancer begin to rise rapidly.
+Men with no symptoms may have PSA levels in the normal range but should have routine PSA level testing once a year.
+For the average man, PSA prostate screening should begin at age 50, when a man's chances of developing early-stage prostate cancer begin to rise rapidly.
 For men at high risk, annual screening should be done beginning at age 40.
 Men with the following risk factors are considered high risk for the development of prostate cancer:

-- Men with first degree relatives (fathers, sons and/or brothers) who have been diagnosed with prostate cancer are at higher than average risk for developing the disease.
-If those relatives developed prostate cancer before age 65, risk is even greater.
+Family history of prostate cancer is a leading contributor.
+Men with first degree relatives (fathers, sons and/or brothers) who have been diagnosed with prostate cancer are at higher than average risk for developing the disease.
+If family history reveals that those relatives developed prostate cancer before age 65, risk is even greater.

 How do you diagnose prostate cancer?

 Given these other potential causes, a high result from PSA testing is just the first step in diagnosing prostate cancer.
-Men with high prostate PSA typically have further testing that may include a digital rectal exam, in which a doctor examines the gland for abnormalities via the rectum, a prostate biopsy, where a sample of prostate tissue is examined for signs of cancer, and medical imaging procedures.
+A special type of PSA test, such as the Prostate Health Index (PHI), may also be ordered.
+Men with high prostate PSA typically have further testing that may include a digital rectal exam, in which a doctor examines the gland for abnormalities via the rectum, a prostate biopsy, where a sample of prostate tissue is examined for signs of cancer, and medical imaging procedures (such as an MRI or transrectal ultrasound).
+The PCA3 is another lab test that is performed in some cases to confirm diagnosis of prostate cancer.

 What is a normal prostate reading?